Visiting Oude Kerk in Amsterdam.

 I was mortified that there was no preferable choice for leaving.
 My children were less mortified and wanted me to make a decision.
 In the end, I opted back from whence we came.
 I figured the boys would have no interest in ogling her since their description had indicated that.

-Conversations on Prostitution.
+Conversations about Prostitution.

 We left and went to Centraal Station where we boarded the hop-on hop-off 24 hr canal ride that we had purchased.
 My kids like to process experiences by talking about them.
-I let them know my preference for discussion of it in private, way too concerned about what others might think about what type of parent I was taking my teenagers past prostitute windows.
+I let them know my preference for discussion of it in private, way too concerned about what others might think about what type of parent I was taking my teenager’s past prostitute windows.
 And the sad part as I read what I have written is that I let fear of judgement rule the situation.